FrancescoBonizzi/FbonizziMonoGame/README.md

 ### FbonizziMonoGameGallery

-I started a little WPF application with some example of what the library can do.
+I started a little WPF application with some examples of what the library can do.
 I started by showing how the `ParticleGenerator` could work:

 ![FbonizziMonoGameGallery home image](images/FbonizziMonoGameGallery-Home.png)
 ![FbonizziMonoGameGallery particleGenerator image](images/FbonizziMonoGameGallery-ParticleGenerator.png)